vicg3/hello-world/README.md

 # hello-world
 Hi There.
-The is a test.
+This is a test.
 Thanks for visiting.